DeeMainiac/Ds_ValheimMods/README.md

 Here's my valheim mods.
 Each one of them has a folder, but all of their 'assets' are in the Assets folder.

 ## Seafloor Walking Boots
-Small mod for Valheim.
+Small mod.
 Adds special craftable boots to walk on the bottom of the sea with.

 Requires [Jötunn](https://www.nexusmods.com/valheim/mods/1138).